moiristo/settler/README.md

 to not only specify defaults, but setting value validations and typecasts as well!

+## NOTE

+Settler v3 has not been released yet!
+You can find the latest v2 release code and docs here: https://github.com/moiristo/settler/tree/a2ed5a5d9e6932aa7ae68a2c2d4c3eef2a10c608

 ## Requirements

 * Ruby 1.9.2, 1.9.3, 2.0.0, 2.1.5, 2.2.2, 2.3.0 (tested)